jiriklepl/bits-knn-jpdc2024/README.md

 ./local-build.sh NAME CUDA_ARCHITECTURES ./scripts/run-fused.sh
 ```

 Each command runs the given script and redirects its output to the `./data/EXPERIMENT-NAME-TIMESTAMP.csv` and `./data/EXPERIMENT-NAME-TIMESTAMP.err` files.
 The `.err` files contain checksums for the generated data in the `.csv` files and report incorrect parameters and other issues.
+Each script should run in a reasonable time (within 30 minutes).

 All the `.csv` files follow the same format: